 The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited.

 Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association.

-Without approval from the Committee the Treasurer and a second committee member bearing office may jointly authorise the payment of up to $100 for a single invoice, item or reimbursement.
+The Association may open a second account with a financial institution, which may be operated by any signatory separately.

+Any funds transferred to this account from the main account must be approved by the committee, and

+must not exceed 20% of the Association’s cash.

+The Committee may authorise any signatories of the account specified in (3) to expend the funds in this account on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended.

 All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by two office bearing committee members.

 All funds of the Association must be deposited into the financial account of the Association no later than seven days after receipt.